from Creativity Triggers for College Students

-Creativity is the combining of old bits & pieces in your mind (and also in your surroundings) to produce 'new and useful' ideas.
+Creativity is the combining of old bits and pieces in your mind (and also in your surroundings) to produce 'new and useful' ideas.
 It is the conversion of old ideas into new ideas.
-It is NOT the creation of new ideas out of nothing; that doesn't happen.
+It is not the creation of new ideas out of nothing; that doesn't happen.

 For example: To invent a clock radio, you must know about clocks and radios, and to think about them in an environment that catalyzes their combination in your mind.
-Thus, to be creative, you need many bits & pieces in your mind, and you have to establish an environment containing creativity triggers so combining takes place.
-That is what most of my new book and these columns are about: CREATIVITY TRIGGERS.
+Thus, to be creative, you need many bits and pieces in your mind, and you have to establish an environment containing creativity triggers so combining takes place.
 Use this concept to enhance your creativity.

 Observed creativity triggers vary widely.
 A chance remark.
 Deep focus on a problem.
 Deliberate thought and incubation.
 Meditation.
 A discussion with other people.
 Dreaming.
 A shower.
-A walk in Nature.
+A walk in nature.
 Riding quietly in a vehicle.
 Lying down to rest.
 Laughing.
 Having fun.
 A relaxed and quiet state.
-The creativity techniques described in my book.
 People report all these creativity triggers succeed at one time or another.

 How do these creativity triggers work?

 Unknown.
-Each trigger has a sudden effect to produce a new & useful idea.
-Creativity triggers help provide new ideas that may work by themselves or, failing that, add to the bits & pieces in your mind.
+Each trigger has a sudden effect to produce a new and useful idea.
+Creativity triggers help provide new ideas that may work by themselves or, failing that, add to the bits and pieces in your mind.
 This process makes them very useful.

 Advanced creativity triggers contain basic elements and underlying principles.
 Once you appreciate their fine points, you can use them more effectively.
 You can even design your own creativity triggers by combining elements from different triggers to fit special needs.

-Here are some basic elements imbedded in creativity triggers that help the creative process.
-I explain them in detail in my new book.
+Here are some basic elements embedded in creativity triggers that help the creative process.

-1. Generate many alternatives & avoid the 'quick fix'
+1. Generate many alternatives and avoid the 'quick fix'

 Whether you are seeking to clarify a problem, create an idea, find a blockbuster solution, or whatever, in the creative process, generate many alternatives to avoid the 'quick fix.'